ROmraie/Reza-Omraie-Research/README.md

-# An Integrative Framework for Coaching, Psychotherapy, counseling, and Human Development.
+# Omraie Intervention Model OMR

-Research repository of Prof. Reza Omraie.
-NLP, Coaching, Psychotherapy, Counseling, Human Development and the Omraie Intervention
+A Novel Integrative Framework for Coaching, Psychotherapy, Counseling, and Human Development.
-OMR (Omraie Intervention Model)
+Research repository for the Omraie Intervention Model (OMR), NLP, Coaching, Psychotherapy, Counseling, Human Development and the Omraie Intervention Model (OMR).

 Author

 Prof. Reza Omraie

-- Founder of NLP Coaching in Iran
+- Developer of the Omraie Intervention Model (OMR)
 - Independent Researcher in NLP, Coaching, and Transformational Psychology

 Overview